jonnor/ESC-CNN-microcontroller/report/report.md

 only the SONYC deployment seems to have integrated noise classification capability, using state-of-the-art classification algorithms[@SONYC2019].
-They argue that such a system addresses shortcomings of current monitoring and enforcement mechanisms by quantifying impact of construction-permits, providing historical data to validate noise complaints, and support better allocation of manual noise inspection crews[@SONYC2019, ch.
+They argue that such a system addresses shortcomings of current monitoring and enforcement mechanisms by quantifying the impact of construction-permits, providing historical data to validate noise complaints, and allow better allocation of manual noise inspection crews[@SONYC2019, ch.
 7].

 In principle the system proposed here should support the same kind of workflow, and whether the reduced accuracy of 70.9% versus state-of-the-art of 79-83%,